 Trademarks Modernization in Bermuda and The Bahamas

-The Bermuda Registry General has finally announced that its eagerly awaited new trademarks law, the Trade Marks Act 2023, will come into effect on January 1, 2025, replacing the previous iteration from half a century ago, the Trade Marks Act 1974.
+The Bermuda Registry General has announced that its eagerly awaited new trademarks law, the Trade Marks Act 2023, will come into effect on February 1, 2025, replacing the previous iteration from half a century ago, the Trade Marks Act 1974.

 Highlights from the new legislation include provision for certification and collective marks plus non-traditional marks such as colors and sounds, removal of the A/B-split registration system with different rights conferred under each part, and the introduction of 10-year registration terms (currently the initial registration term stands at 7 years followed by 14-year renewal terms).